scott1702/silverstripe-userforms/docs/en/user-documentation.md

 **Or perhaps you'd like to add informational content to your form?**

 * Use [HTML Block](#html-block), with the appropriate level [Heading](#heading).

+## Creating a multi-page form

+To create a multi-page form, simply click the 'Add Page Break' button.
+This will create a page break field which is used to create a new page in the form.
+You can drag and drop this page break to separate form fields at the desired location.

+## Adding fieldgroups

+Creating fieldgroups is as simple as clicking the 'Add fieldgroup' button, this create two 'markers' which act as the beginning/end for the fieldgroup.
+Any fields place between these two markers will be automatically included within the fieldgroup.

 ## Viewing form submissions